-The Group uses three lines of defence model for risk management.
-The Bank's management has overall responsibility for the establishment and oversight of the Bank's risk management framework.
+The Group uses three lines model for risk management.
+The Group's management has overall responsibility for the establishment and oversight of the Group's risk management framework.
 The Group employs Chief Risk Officer, who is responsible for identification, monitoring of risks and implementing risk management policies and practices in the Group.